mlg-blog/mlg-blog.github.io/_drafts/2021-07-20-subnetwork-inference.md

     width=400
 %}

+{: start="3" }
-3. The third step is to perform Bayesian inference just over the subnetwork (see [Figure 5](#figure-inference)).
+3. Perform Bayesian inference just over the subnetwork (see [Figure 5](#figure-inference)).
 As described above, we use the Laplace approximation to infer a full-covariance Gaussian over the subnetwork, and leave all other weights at their MAP estimates.
 {% include image.html
     name="Figure 5"
     ref="inference"